ujjwalkrishna/ProductFi/README.md

 + Transparent nature of the Blockchain helps avoid [parallel trade](https://en.wikipedia.org/wiki/Parallel_import).
 + Using Blockchain, authenticity can be checked and ownership of a product can be transferred _decades_ from now; even if the product is discontinued.

+## Getting Started <a name="getting_started"></a>
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Installing
 A step by step series of examples that tell you how to get a development env running